maxgray20/contrast/_posts/2021-03-15-welcome-to-the-blog.md

 <!--more-->

-**Blog post files** begin with snippets of [YAML](https://yaml.org/) front matter which is  used to set the layout or other meta data.
-The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
+**Blog post files** begin with snippets of YAML front matter which is  used to set the layout or other meta data.
+[YAML](https://yaml.org/) is a popular data serialization standard for programming languages like Ruby.
+(Jekyll is written in Ruby.) tl;dr: the front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Here is a basic example for blog post files:

 ```
 title: "your post title"